mwilborne/nudgepad/how-to-build-a-tool.md

 [Installation instructions.](how-to-install-nudgepad.md)

-#### Naming Your Community Tool
+#### Naming Your Tool

-Getting the name right for your tool is very important.
-The fastest way to choose a great name for your tool is to choose a bad name for your tool, and then build your tool in a way that it is easy to find/replace the name later on.

-Your tool name should be: unique and alphabet only.
-Tools in NudgePad are always centered around "Making" and not "Consuming", so the name should convey what the user is going to be doing with that tool.

-It's also important to know that your Tool will reserve a single word in the NudgePad namespace.
+Your Tool will reserve a single word in the
+NudgePad namespace.
 So if you name your tool "Draw", the variable Draw will be made a global in the NudgePad client and so it shouldn't interfere with other community tools or Javascript/DOM reserved words.

-There are no ugly closures required here.
-NudgePad is an open but controlled ecosystem so we can ensure that there are no namespace conflicts and developers don't have to create ugly nested hacks to avoid conflicts.
-Keeping things in core also ensures we can guarantee to our users a strong, consistent experience, and that there's always one person to blame if they have a bad experience--Breck!

-#### Creating Your Community Tool
+#### Creating Your Tool

-Community Tools in NudgePad are meant to be modular and sandboxed and contained in one folder.
+Tools in NudgePad are meant to be modular and sandboxed and contained in one folder.

 You can create a tool manually by replicating the basic skeleton